 How we use your personal data

-Personal data provided to us will be used for the purpose or purposes outlined in any fair processing notice in a transparent manner at the time of collection or registration where appropriate, in accordance with any preferences you express.
-If asked by the police, or any other regulatory or government authority investigating suspected illegal activities, we may need to provide your personal data.
+Personal data provided to us will be used for the purpose or purposes outlined in any privacy notice in a transparent manner at the time of collection or registration where appropriate, in accordance with any preferences you express.
+If asked by regulatory or government authorities investigating suspected illegal activities, we may need to provide your personal data.

 Your personal data may be collected and used to:

 - help us deliver our charitable activities

 - to provide a service or product you have requested to inform you of news, events, activities and services running in the Royal Parks.

 Below are the main uses of your data which depend on the nature of our relationship with you and how you interact with our various services, websites and activities.